Tamburasca/fronius2influx/README.md

-# Monitoring for a Fronius Photovoltaic Installation
+# Monitoring of a Fronius Photovoltaic Installation

 Request monitoring data from a Fronius photovoltaic inverter's Rest API and store it in an InfluxDB for visualization in Grafana.
 This application collects